-The BSE-Sensex is trading lower by around 27 points (-0.1%), while the NSE-Nifty is up by about 77 points (1.3%).
-Mid and small cap stocks are trading in the positive with the BSE-Midcap and BSE-Smallcap indices trading higher by around 0.2% each.
-The rupee is trading at 44.43 to the US dollar.
+While the BSE-Sensex is trading up by about 10 points, the NSE-Nifty is trading marginally below the dotted line.
+The BSE-Midcap and BSE-Smallcap indices are trading marginally higher by 0.3% each.
+The rupee is trading at 46.55 to the US dollar.

 FMCG stocks are currently trading firm led by Tata Tea, Tata Coffee, ITC an Nestle.
 Britannia Industries is launching its cookies brand in rural markets.
 This would be the first time a cookie would be launched in the rural markets and would help supplement Britannia’s biscuit portfolio.
 The company would be launching "Britannia Cookies" priced at Rs 5 for a pack of 10.
 The company has a firm eye on this uncontested territory with a proposition of nutrition and smaller pack size.
 Rural market is crowded with a host of local as well as national biscuit players, vying for a share of the consumer’s wallet.

 To market its products in rural India, the company is planning to tie up with the local print media.
 It has also directed its sales staff to interact with consumers who come to shop at stores apart from talking with retailers.
 The company is also on a distribution overdrive and is targeting canteens, bus stations and railway platforms in both urban and rural areas.
 The low priced cookie will not give a miss to urban market.
 While it may not be stocked at retail stores, it would be available at stores catering to urban poor.
 This move to identify newer markets is a strategy to sustain its market share in a competitive environment.
 It may be noted that Britannia is a market leader in the Rs 83 bn biscuit market with a share of 38%.